RasmusNylander/Karl-Johan/README.md

 - Is hand-in only a slide deck with comments, and how elaborate should the comments be?
 - Since there is only 500 images, should we do some image augmentation, and which methods would be a good idea, rotating, scaling, bluring?
 - Is it relevant to train models for all 6 3D MedNIST datasets?
+- Is it nessesary to use the monai models?